ForwarD-NerN/AntiShadowPatch/README.md

 ## Info

-Recently Mojang started to shadow patch a lot of technical bugs that many technical players liked.
+Recently Mojang started to shadow patch a lot of bugs that many technical players liked.
 **AntiShadowPatch** is a mod that aims to reimplement them.

-You can configure every setting individually in antishadowpatch_config.json

 ## List of features
 * [StackOverflow update suppression](https://www.youtube.com/watch?v=Dtke-Co5HFM) **1.19+**